 Once your dough is mixed and smooth, place it in an oiled bowl.
 Rub a thin coat of oil all over the dough.
 I like to lay a piece of plastic wrap directly over my dough.
 Then I add a second piece of plastic wrap over the entire bowl, completely sealing it.
 You can also just rest a clean kitchen towel over the bowl.
 Allow the dough to rise in a warm place until doubled.
 If it is a hot summer day, it may double in 45 minutes.
 If it is really cold in your kitchen, it could take up to 2 hours.
 If it’s a cold day, I like to turn my oven on very low, place my dough on top and sometimes even crack the oven open slightly.
 Or I will run my dishwasher and place the dough nearby so it benefits from the warmth.
 Just be careful not to overheat your rising dough.
 Do what works for you!

 If you have mixed your dough but don’t have time to bake it, place it directly in the fridge.
 Do not allow it to rise first.
 The dough will rise in the fridge, it will just rise very slowly.
-You can even allow it to rise in the fridge overnight.
+You can even allow it to rise in the fridge overnight (currently my favorite method).
 Just make sure to bring the dough to room temperature before continuing.
-Your dough may smell extra yeasty or l ike alcohol.
+Your dough may smell extra yeasty or like alcohol.
 This is okay!
 Your dough just had extra time to ferment and let off extra alcohol gasses.
 Do not allow your dough to rise on the counter overnight, you have eggs in the dough which are perishable.

 When I make this recipe, I divide my dough into 6 equal pieces, 6 equal challahs.
 Then I braid each challah and bake them in greased Magic Mill oval challah pans, size 8 (8″).
 If I want larger challahs, I divide my dough into 3 loaves and bake them in Magic Mill oval challah pans, size 10 (10″).
 If I doubled my recipe, (and it does double beautifully) I would bake 6 loaves in the size 10 challah pans.
-The pans that I use are technically non-stick, but I like to grease my pans with cake release before placing my braided dough inside.
-You can use cooking spray, but I find that it leaves a sticky residue behind.
+The pans that I use are technically non-stick, but I like to grease my pans with cake release or non-stick spray before placing my braided dough inside.

 Once my challah loaves are braided, I brush them with egg wash and cover them loosely with a clean kitchen towel.
 Then I preheat my oven.
 Allow the bread to rise until doubled in size.
 This can take anywhere from 30 minutes, to 1 1/2 hours.
 You can test your dough by pressing your finger into the bread slightly.
 If your dough springs back, it’s not ready yet.
 If your indentation stays, your dough is ready for the oven.
 You can carefully brush with egg wash again and then bake.

-Bake for about 30 minutes until the bread is evenly browned and the challah sounds hollow when tapped on the bottom.
+Bake for about 25-30 minutes until the bread is evenly browned and the challah sounds hollow when tapped on the bottom.
 Baking time can vary depending on the size you shaped your bread.
+Oven temperature can also vary depending on the pans you use.
+The pans I use are dark in color so I bake my bread at 325 degrees.
 Allow to cool and enjoy!

 Once my challah bread is baked, it freezes beautifully, just make sure to wrap it well in plastic wrap and a freezer bag.